bobalazek/symfony5-boilerplate/README.md

 ### Web - Frontend

-* Before you start working on the web frontend run: `docker exec -ti tw_node_web yarn run watch`
+* Before you start working on the web frontend run: `docker exec -ti cw_node_web yarn run watch`
 * Go to your browser and open http://localhost:81 (or whichever port you set in `.env` for the `NGINX_PORT_80` variable)

 ### Game

-* Before you start working on the game run: `docker exec -ti tw_node_game npm run dev`
+* Before you start working on the game run: `docker exec -ti cw_node_game npm run dev`
 * Go to your browser and open http://localhost:8081 (or whichever port you set in `.env` for the `GAME_CLIENT_PORT_8080` variable)